HemalathaRamanujam2022/us_accidents_analysis/README.md

 1. Google Cloud platform - GCP

--   Google loud storage (GCS) to hold the raw data and parquet files and serve as data lake.
+-   Google cloud storage (GCS) to hold the raw data and parquet files and serve as data lake.

 -   Google big query data warehouse (DW) with datasets to hold the data